yu4u/noise2noise/README.md

 # Noise2Noise

-This is an unofficial and partial Keras implementation of "Noise2Noise: Learning Image Restoration without Clean Data [1]".
+This is an unofficial and partial Keras implementation of "Noise2Noise: Learning Image Restoration without Clean Data" [1].

-There are several things different from the original paper (but this is not a problem to confirm the noise2noise training framework):
+There are several things different from the original paper (but not a fatal problem to confirm the noise2noise training framework):
-- training dataset (orignal: ImageNet, this repository: [2])
+- Training dataset (orignal: ImageNet, this repository: [2])
-- model (original: RED30 [3], this repository: SEResNet [4])
+- Model (original: RED30 [3], this repository: SEResNet [4])

 ## Train Noise2Noise